Diesel-Net/plex/README.md

   - https://github.com/NVIDIA/nvidia-docker/issues/1035
   - Like which one are we supposed to use?
     - What I'm understanding is that they've since patched docker-nvidia2, so that is now a "thin" wrappper around the toolkit.
 So maybe it does not matter.
-    - My `/etc/docker/daemon.json` file does not have the nvidia runtime installed from `nvidia-docker2`, however calling docker with `--gpu` flag works.
+    - My `/etc/docker/daemon.json` file does not have the nvidia runtime installed from `nvidia-docker2`, however calling `docker run` with `--gpu` flag works.
 How do you use this flag on docker swarm?

 ## Toolchain
 - python `3.9.9`